Codral Original Cold & Flu Tablets (Paracetamol, Pseudoephedrine Hydrochloride)

 Who Should Not Take Codral Original Cold & Flu Tablets

-Do not use if you: are allergic to Paracetamol, Pseudoephedrine hydrochloride, or any ingredients; are younger than 12 years; have very high blood pressure; have severe coronary artery disease; have taken other products containing paracetamol; have taken monoamine oxidase inhibitors (medicines for depression) in the last 14 days.
+Avoid use if allergic to Paracetamol, Pseudoephedrine hydrochloride, or any other ingredients, if under 12 years, have uncontrolled high blood pressure, severe kidney disease, coronary artery disease, or have taken monoamine oxidase inhibitors in the last 14 days.

 Medical Conditions to Discuss